GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

 ## Preparing the app

 1. Build your application and generate your JAR artefacts.
-1. If you don't have a Fat JAR( a JAR file with all the dependencies bundled together ), generate one using a Fat JAR plugin.
+1. If you don't have a fat JAR( a JAR file with all the dependencies bundled together ), generate one using a fat JAR plugin.

     1. You can use [Apache Maven Shade Plugin][shade]: